 The answer is YES.
 These necklaces were so easy to make!
 Plus I got to use Dimensional Magic, which is my favorite.
 Here's how to make this simple Mod Podge jewelry craft.

-How to Make a Washer Necklace
+How to Make Washer Jewelry

 Gather These Supplies